Local Landmark Register Ordinance – Public Hearing DRAFT

-The Planning Department is announcing the release of the Public Review Draft of a Municipality of Anchorage Local Landmark Register Ordinance.
+The Planning Department is announcing the release of the Public Hearing Draft of the Municipality of Anchorage Local Landmark Register Ordinance.

 There are three (3) documents available for review:

-- Public Review Draft – 6/15/2020 – Local Landmark Register Ordinance: This document is the DRAFT Assembly Ordinance.
+- Public Hearing Draft – 10/19/2020 – Local Landmark Register Ordinance: This document is the DRAFT Assembly Ordinance.

-- Local Landmark Register Nomination Process Handbook: This document explains HOW the nomination process works.
+- Local Landmark Register Nomination Process – Director’s Guidance 10/19/2020: This document explains HOW the nomination process works.

 In 2006, the Anchorage Assembly took great strides forward in recognizing the importance of a Historic Preservation Program.
 The Assembly not only established the Program but also the Historic Preservation Commission (HPC) with specific powers and duties at that time.